danieljfarrell/pvtrace/README.md

 > Optical ray tracing for luminescent materials and spectral converter photovoltaic devices

+# Notice

+**The next version of pvtrace has gone through a significant refactor process on branch [redesign/materials](https://github.com/danieljfarrell/pvtrace/tree/redesign/materials).
+Any contributions will be gladly received there.
+I'm still working on updating the documentation before making the final release.**

 ## Introduction

 pvtrace is a statistical photon path tracer written in Python.
 It follows photons through a 3D scene and records their interactions with objects to build up statistical information about energy flow.
 This approach is particularly useful in photovoltaics and non-imaging optics where the goal is to design systems which efficiently transport light to target locations.